Ryan McIntosh

-Ryan McIntosh (born March 19, 1983 in Hollywood, Florida) is a former American soccer goalkeeper.
+Ryan McIntosh (born March 19, 1983) is an American former soccer goalkeeper.

 Early life and education

 McIntosh grew up in South Florida playing on travel teams becoming one of the top youth goalkeepers in the State of Florida by the time he graduated from high school.
 He was selected to the Florida State ODP Team prior to his senior year at St. Thomas Aquinas High School.
 During his senior year, he posted .62 GAA and 17 shutouts, which helped lead his team to the Florida State Semi-Finals.

 He went on to play college soccer for the University of Central Florida from 2002 to 2005.
 As a redshirt freshman, he earned the starting goalkeeper position and was voted to be a captain.
 He continued to be the starting goalkeeper and captain all four years, playing in every match and helping the team win three consecutive Atlantic Sun Conference Titles in 2002, 2003, and 2004.
 He was also named the Atlantic Sun Defensive Player of the Year in 2003 and 2004.